-The tracker is essentially a Fitbit for your dog.
+The tracker is also a fitness tracker for your dog.
 It records your pet’s activity level (rest, walk and run), allowing you to monitor their health and fitness.
 You can even set daily goals!

 The Pod 2 itself is a 2.0-by-0.9-inch black cylinder that weighs about 1 ounce.
 You get the tracker, two batteries, a proprietary USB dongle battery charger, and two rubberized attachment straps.
 Pod service subscription is free the first year and $49 following annual renewal.

 The Marco Polo system includes a hand-held portable locator, a collar tag and a charger.
 Up to two additional collar tags can be added (sold separately) to allow monitoring and tracking multiple pets.

 When searching for your pet, Marco Polo acts like a personal radar system, scanning the surrounding area, including the interiors of homes and backyards.
 The system range is up to 2 miles in open conditions but, as with any 2-way radio system, varies with terrain and obstructions.
 If your pet is outside the system’s range you can continuously scan hundreds of acres of surrounding area as you drive or walk around.
 Once within range of your pet the Marco Polo locator will guide you directly to their exact location.

 The ultra-long battery life (up to 3 months) and no monthly services fees provide you with years of hassle-free, cost-free peace of mind.